The COWGIRL 30 Under 30 Class Of 2023

 As cliche as it may sound, I truly find the most joy in helping others.
 While I never imagined I’d be working on professional rodeo athletes when I was riding colts and working cattle every day, I couldn’t be happier in the direction my career took.
 It was by no means an easy road, but the struggle getting here has made it all the sweeter in the end.
 I wear many hats and I’m rarely in one place for long, but I wouldn’t have it any other way.
 I own my own business, McCann Athletic Therapy, and mainly treat PRCA/PBR athletes.
 I work as a coach for Champion Living Fitness training rodeo athletes online, as well as coach at a local CrossFit gym in FTW.
 I contract with Major League Baseball, I’m a volunteer associate with Justin Sports Medicine and I’m a wellness provider for the Western Sports Foundation.
 When I’m not doing any of that, I’m usually day working in Texas, or in Colorado working for Cervi Championship Rodeo gathering horses at the ranch or sorting in the back pens at a rodeo.

-Olana serves as the National Communications Director for Pyranha Animal Health and is the producer, director, writer, end editor of the Pyranha Life Documentary, which celebrates the company’s 50th anniversary through the eyes of equestrians nationwide.
-Whether its during her 9-5 or on the weekends, Olana is constantly filming western sports events to share on social media, educating and promoting others on the sport of rodeo and the importance of the agricultural industry.
-Before joining the Pyranha team, Olana’s background is centered around horses and cameras.
-She cohosted a TV show for nearly three years and has been an equine videographer for five.
-Olana garnered statewide and national recognition for her video production work and was a main contributor the Ocala Metro Chamber & Economic Partnership being named National Chamber of the Year in 2020.
-Having grown up in the horse industry, Olana has reconnected with her passion for the Western and rural way of life through Pyranha and her freelance rodeo videography.
-She uses her social media presence and national audience with Pyranha to promote the Western way of life and share stories of sacrifice and success through video.
+Olana Osborn serves the Western industry by sharing unique and untold stories through video.
+Formerly serving as the National Communications Director for Pyranha Animal Health, she is the producer, director, writer, and editor of the Pyranha Life Documentary, which celebrates the company’s 50th anniversary through the eyes of equestrians nationwide.
+Now as a full-time freelance equine videographer, she travels the country filming western sports events to create content for national brands, educating and promoting others on the sport of rodeo and the importance of the agricultural industry.
+Having grown up around the horse industry, Olana has reconnected with her passion for the Western and rural way of life through her video production work.
+She uses her social media presence to promote the Western way of life and share stories of sacrifice and success through video.

 HatCo Marketing Coordinator, HatCo – Stetson, Resistol and Charlie1Horse